Barbara Blondeau

-Barbara Blondeau (1938–1974) was an American experimental photographer active in the mid-1960s through the early 1970s.
+Barbara Blondeau (May 6, 1938 – December 24, 1974) was an American experimental photographer active in the mid-1960s through the early 1970s.
 In her career as a photographer, she worked in a wide variety of materials, process and formats, although she is best known for her strip prints which she stumbled upon while shooting with a malfunctioning camera.

 Early life and education

-Blondeau was born in Detroit in 1938.
+Blondeau was born in Detroit, Michigan, on May 6, 1938.
 Originally, Blondeau studied to be a painter at the School of the Art Institute of Chicago.
 She later on received her Bachelor of Fine Arts degree at the School of the Art Institute of Chicago in 1961.
 Aaron Siskind and Joseph Jachna gave direction to Blondeau, when she was studying at the Institute of Design at the Illinois Institute of Technology during a time where many of the photographers present were working in the style of formalism.
-Blondeau received her Master’s of Fine Arts (MFA) at the Institute of Design at the Illinois Institute of Technology in 1968.
+Blondeau received her Master's of Fine Arts (MFA) at the Institute of Design at the Illinois Institute of Technology in 1968.
 While working on her MFA, Blondeau also taught at the Institute of Design.
 During her graduate school days, Blondeau, experimented with concepts such as transparency, repetition, patterning and narrative in her work.

 Barbara Blondeau became a teacher at St. Mary's College Notre Dame, in Indiana starting in 1966.
 While teaching there she was working towards her master's degree from the Institute of Design.
-She later left in 1968 after receiving her masters.
+She later left in 1968 after receiving her master's degree.
 From there she moved to Philadelphia and started teaching at Moore College of Art in Philadelphia, Pennsylvania.
 In 1970 she became an assistant professor at the Philadelphia College of the Arts.
 During her career at the PCA she became the chairman of the department of photography and film.
 Her career as a professor ended when her illness prevented her from performing everyday activities.